DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 access is not part of the USO.
 Mobile cellular services are vital for network access, but neither are these the focus of the USO.
-Indeed, the failure of the USO model brings into focus one of the central arguments of this book: the need for a more flexible policy framework for ensuring continuing funding for uneconomic services, and which can respond to local community circumstances and preferences.
+Indeed, the failure of the USO model brings into focus one of the central arguments of this book: the need for a more flexible policy framework that ensures continuing funding for uneconomic services, and which that can respond to local community circumstances and preferences.

 The election of the Rudd Labor government in 2007 marked a shift away from the cycle of end-user subsidy schemes towards a more ambitious rethinking of Australia’s communications system.
-The NBN was conceived as a universally-accessible high-speed network that would ensure Australia’s place in the future ‘digital economy’.
-It was intended as a general solution to regional and remote disadvantage, through a uniform pricing structure and advanced satellite and fixed wireless services for those households and premises beyond the reach of viable fibre infrastructure.
+The NBN was conceived as a universally accessible high-speed network that would ensure Australia’s place in the future ‘digital economy’.
+It was intended as a general solution to regional and remote disadvantage, through a uniform pricing structure and advanced satellite and fixed wireless services for those households and premises beyond the reach of viable fiber infrastructure.
 But the network also embodied a micro-economic reform agenda, with NBN’s neutral wholesale role taking over from Telstra’s compromised position in the market, and a service design that would